Ben-Jacquez/HW-4/README.md

 - Javascript

 ## Usage
 This Is a Timed Coding Quiz Which Utalizes Javascript For A Timer, Query Selectors, Add Event Listeners, & Functions To Edit HTML.
 User Has 60 Seconds To Answer 4 Questions.
 If User Gets A Question Wrong There Is A -10 Second Penatly Taken Off Time Remaining.
 Score Is Then Calculated Based Off Of Time Remaining After All 4 Questions Have Been Answered.
-User Can Then Save His Name & Score Locally
+User Can Then Save His Name & Score Locally.

 ## Features
 - Timer